influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/troubleshoot-and-optimize/optimize-queries.md

 Query performance depends on time range and complexity.
 If a query is slower than you expect, it might be due to the following reasons:

-- It queries a large time-range of data.
+- It queries data from a  large time range.
 - It includes intensive operations, such as querying many string values or `ORDER BY` sorting or re-sorting large amounts of data.

 ## Strategies for improving query performance